What is Dual SIM and Why Get a Dual SIM Phone?

 For people making calls through apps like Hushed, 5G will mean better connectivity worldwide.
 Right now, many people feel restricted to using WiFi for VoIP calls, but with 5G they will be able to connect to the internet even from remote locations where 4G doesn’t reach.

 3. The Internet of Things

 5G will stabilize networks and expand coverage capabilities like never before.
-It’s purportedly able to handle upwards of a million devices per square mile; that’s a lot of connections!
-Ever since the launch of 3G, which was the first commercially available wireless mobile network, we’ve seen more and more devices designed to be connected to the Internet.
+It’s purportedly able to handle upwards of a million devices per square mile!
 Everyday objects are enabled to send and receive data to improve their functionality.
 This is known as the “Internet of Things.”
-Here are some examples (both from real life, and future possibilities):

-Instead of reading a morning traffic report, your car automatically communicates with your GPS and other cars, and receives instant updates on traffic jams.
-You don’t have to do anything; your vehicle will instantly know the best route to take to avoid real-time collisions or bottlenecks.
+Instead of reading a morning traffic report, your car automatically communicates with your GPS and other cars and receives instant updates on traffic conditions.

 Some of these scenarios sound possible now; some sound outlandish, like flying cars and jetpacks.
 Nevertheless, they’re all theoretically possible with 5G.